 winston character analysis essay

-It would be mistaken to assume that 1984 makes a specific reference towards one well-known social totalitarian state that no longer exists.
-The resistance for oppression was relevant before USSR appeared, it is still relevant in many situations today and will still be relevant no matter how democratic and liberal our societies claim to be.
+It would be mistaken to assume that 1984 makes a specific reference to one well-known social totalitarian state that no longer exists.
+The resistance to oppression was relevant before the USSR appeared; it is still relevant in many situations today and will still be relevant no matter how democratic and liberal our societies claim to be.
 That’s why 1984 was, is and will be the desk companion for many readers throughout the world.

 Main Characters and Roles of 1984